ionq/blqs/blqs/docs/protocols.md

         """Returns whether the object is iterable."""

     def _loop_vars_(self) -> Tuple:
-        """Returns the objects loop variables."""
+        """Returns the object's loop variables."""
 ```
 The iterator portion of the for statement is the `iter` in `for targets in iter:`.
 The `_is_iterable_` method should return True if the object is iterable,